 Sharing Memories With Older Adults

-Sharing memories (sometimes called life review or reminiscence) helps older adults relive past events in their lives.
+Sharing memories helps older adults relive past events in their lives.
+This is sometimes called life review or reminiscence.
 By sharing memories, older adults can explore their thoughts and feelings about the past.
-They can put their past experiences in perspective with what is happening to them in the present or what is expected to happen in the future.
+They can put their past experiences in perspective with what is happening to them in the present or what may happen in the future.

 - Try not to ask questions that require only a one-word answer such as "yes" or "no."